SJU-Capstone-DS-DayOne/Palette-AI-models/README.md

 ## Description

-Palette is a dating course recommendation platform for couples. <br>
+Palette is a date course recommendation platform for couples. <br>
 This repository covers AI technologies used in Palette.

 ## Member